 Damaged tissue isn’t as strong as healthy tissue, so it collapses more easily.

 This damage can be a result of lung diseases and infections, including:

 - lung cancer

-- cystic fibrosis (hereditary condition with buildup of thick mucus in lungs and other organs)
+caused by a buildup of thick mucus in the lungs and other organs

 - a tight feeling in the chest